17 Serious Questions To Ask Yourself Before Getting Married

 8. How do you handle conflict?

-Another vital question to ask yourself before marriage is how you deal with conflict.
+Another vital question to ask yourself before getting married is how you deal with conflict.

-Or maybe your partner would rather not talk at all but hold a grudge?
+Or maybe your partner would rather not talk but hold a grudge?

-It will be a long night if they can’t talk about the fight and find ways to make it work.
+It will be a long night if they can’t discuss the fight and find ways to make it work.